Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: Methods

 \subsection{Layer-wise Relevance Propagation}

-Deep neural networks are not easy to interpret.
-This is because they are complex and nonlinear structures with millions of trainable parameters.
-Layer-wise relevance propagation\cite{LRP} (LRP) is an explanation technique tailored for deep models.
-It was created to solve the challenging task of providing heatmaps to interpret DNNs.
-Heatmaps are graphics that show how a neural network distributes its attention in the input space.
-For each class, a heatmap explains if an image region has a positive or negative, strong or weak influence (relevance) on the classifier confidence for that class.
+Since DNNs are complex and nonlinear structures with millions of parameters, it is difficult to explain their decisions.
+Layer-wise relevance propagation\cite{LRP} (LRP) is an explanation technique tailored for deep models, providing heatmaps to interpret DNNs.
+A past work qualitatively and quantitatively demonstrated that LRP explanations provide higher resolution heatmaps and more interpretable information than attention mechanisms and the corresponding attention heatmaps\cite{LRPVsAttention}.
+Furthermore, in relation to standard attention, LRP heatmaps can reveal additional evidence used by the classifier to make a decision\cite{LRPVsAttention}.
+Other studies compared explanation techniques and found LRP to be among the most robust, surpassing Grad-CAM and Gradient*Input\cite{LRPRobustness}\textsuperscript{,}\cite{LRPvsGrad}.
+From a theoretical perspective, LRP is rooted on the Deep Taylor Decomposition framework\cite{LRPBook}\textsuperscript{,}\cite{LRPZb}: it explains a classifier's decision by approximating a series of local Taylor expansions, performed at each DNN neuron (Section \ref{mathBackground}).

-LRP is based on the almost conservative propagation of a quantity called relevance through the DNN layers, starting from one of the network output neurons and ending at the input layer, where the heatmap is produced.
-The meaning of the relevance in the heatmap is determined by the choice of the output neuron where the propagation starts.
-Positive values indicate that an input image pixel was associated with the class predicted by the chosen output neuron, while negative values indicate areas that reduce the classifier confidence in the class (e.g., regions that the classifier related to other classes in a multi-class, single-label problem).
-Furthermore, high (absolute) values of relevance show input features that were important for the classifier decision, i.e. the heatmap makes the classifier's attention explicit.
+For each class, an LRP heatmap explains the influence of the input image regions on the classifier's confidence for that class.
+LRP is based on a semi-conservative propagation\cite{LRP} of a quantity called relevance through the DNN layers, starting from one of the outputs of DNN's last layer neurons (logits), and ending at the input layer, where the heatmap is produced.
+The meaning of the relevance in the heatmap is determined by the choice of the logit where the propagation starts.
+Positive values indicate that an input image pixel positively influenced the logit, increasing the classifier confidence in the class it represents.
+Meanwhile negative values indicate areas that reduced this confidence (e.g., regions that the classifier related to other classes in a multi-class, single-label problem).
+The relevance's magnitude indicates how important the image regions were for the classifier's decision.

-Previous studies used LRP to understand which X-ray features were important for a DNN classifying COVID-19 patients, pneumonia patients, and healthy people\cite{bassi2021covid19}\textsuperscript{,}\cite{FirstPaperCovid}.
-One study used lung segmentation as a preprocessing step and found a strong correlation between lung areas with high LRP relevance for the COVID-19 class and regions where radiologists identified severe COVID-19 symptoms\cite{bassi2021covid19}.
-Both studies used training datasets from mixed sources and observed a concerning quantity of relevance outside of the lungs when segmentation was not used.
-In particular, LRP revealed that words exclusively present in the COVID-19 class strongly attracted the classifier's attention, which associated them with COVID-19.
-Figure \ref{seduto} is one example, containing the word ``SEDUTO'' and the letters ``DX'' in its upper corners.
-In the corresponding heatmap, the words' red coloration indicates their high relevance for the COVID-19 class.